Why Safety Is Important

 We strive to engender this feeling of safety every day with every patient at Silver Hill.

 The emotional safety our patients feel at Silver Hill is fortified by the physical safety measures we take on their behalf.
 These begin the moment a patient is admitted for treatment.

 Here are some of the ways we help increase the physical safety and comfort of our patients:

 Completely electronic medical records help assure accuracy and an instantaneous, smooth flow of information so staff throughout the hospital are current on a patient’s status.

 Separate accommodations, with higher staff-to-patient ratios, are provided for Acute Care Inpatients for increased privacy, supervision and assistance.

 “Continuity of Care” – Because Silver Hill is a complete psychiatric hospital, we are equipped to provide the appropriate level of care required for a patient at any given time.
 This means a patient can move seamlessly between Inpatient, Transitional Living and Intensive Outpatient treatment as the need may arise.
 The patient is also thereby better served with the increased patient familiarity, communication and safety that results from remaining with one staff at one location.

-Transitional Living adult and adolescent patients are provided with separate accomodations so that each age group may comfortably focus on its unique treatment needs.
+Transitional Living adult and adolescent patients are provided with separate accommodations so that each age group may comfortably focus on its unique treatment needs.
 All units feature a comfortable home-like atmosphere.